-The discount rate used to measure the TPL was 7.50 percent, which was changed from the rate of 7.75 percent used in the valuation dated June 30, 2014.
+The discount rate used to measure the TPL was 7.50 percent.
 The projection of cash flows used to determine the discount rate assumed that future contributions will be made in accordance with the SRP Funding Policy.
 Based on that assumption, the pension plan's fiduciary net position was projected to provide all projected future benefit payments of current plan members as determined in accordance with GASB Statement No. 67.
 Therefore, the 7.50 percent assumed long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.